LAST UPDATED: 7 July 2017

 Why we are not a 'vegan organisation'

-We don't believe it's appropriate to tell anyone what to do or think (or eat, or wear).
+We don't believe it's appropriate or effective to tell anyone what to do or think (or eat, or wear).
 But we do believe we can provide the information that people need in order to make truly informed choices that are in line with their own values.

 Current animal protection laws don't prohibit animals raised for food from being severely confined and subjected to 'surgical' procedures without pain relief.
 In light of this, we will always identify that not consuming animal products is one of the most powerful ways an individual can help protect farmed animals from harm.